learn-co-curriculum/dsc-intro-to-sets-v2-1/README.md

 Note that if you want to know how many elements are in set $S$ versus $T$, you can't simply sum up the elements, because they have elements in common.

 In combinational mathematics, the inclusion-exclusion principle is a counting technique that solves this problem.

+When having two sets, the method for counting the number of elements in the union of two finite sets is given by:

+$\mid S \cup T \mid = \mid S \mid + \mid T \mid - \mid S \cap T \mid $,

+where the horizontal lines denote the cardinality of a set, which is the number of elements in the set, considering a set with a finite number of elements.

+The formula expresses the fact that the sum of the sizes of the two sets may be too large since some elements may be counted twice.
+For the double-counted elements, one is subtracted again.

 To learn about the Inclusion-Exclusion Principle, refer to the Appendix for this Module.

 ## Empty Sets